 Guides

-- 2026 changes & CPR/AED CPR and AED questions are in the theory test from 2026 — plus the May 2026 booking-rule changes (practical only).
+- 2026 changes & CPR/AED CPR and AED questions are in the theory test from 2026 — plus the three-phase 2026 booking-rule changes (31 March, 12 May, 9 June) for the car practical test.

 - Pass mark explained 43 out of 50 on multiple-choice and 44 out of 75 on hazard perception.
 Both parts in one sitting.